jklsnt/taproot3/src/history/history11/KBxResearchProjectPlanningPtTwo.md

 And fall it did onto President Eisenhower.
 President Eisenhower was though of

-Widely accused for letting the Soviet Union defeat the U.S., the seemingly unfazed President Eisenhower became a of national ridicule.
+Widely accused for letting the Soviet Union overtake the U.S., the seemingly unfazed President Eisenhower became a target of national ridicule.